Registration Information

 Health & Medical Information:

-All guests receive a general health form prior to their arrival at The Clearing.
-It requests basic health-related information, including blood type, allergies, diet restrictions that are based on a medical condition, prescription medications taken and emergency contact information.
-Although filling out and returning the form is optional, we ask that all guests comply with our request.
+All guests are provided with a link to an online General Health Form prior to their arrival at The Clearing.
+It requests basic health-related information and emergency contact information.
+Although submitting the form is optional, we ask that all guests comply with our request.
 The information on the form may/can be used by attending professional medical personnel in the event of an emergency.
 All of the information provided is kept in strict confidence by The Clearing staff.

 Meals:

 For those lodging at The Clearing, registration includes 16 meals served in the Lodge.
-For commuter students, registration includes seven meals—all five noon meals, Sunday supper and Friday supper.
-During the class week, commuters are welcome to sign up and pay for additional suppers and breakfasts.
+For commuter students, registration includes seven meals—Sunday supper, all five weekday noon meals, and Friday supper.
+During the class week, commuters are welcome to sign up for additional suppers and breakfasts and should pay by the end of the week by calling the office at 920-854-4088 between 8 am and 4pm, Monday through Friday.
+Gratuities are not included.

 The Clearing serves some meals family-style.
-The week’s meals begin with Sunday supper and end with Saturday breakfast.
-However, there is no supper served on Thursday.
-Guests go out to one of the many local restaurants for that meal.
+The week’s meals begin with Sunday supper at 5:30, (please be prompt!) and end with Saturday breakfast.
+See page 62 for meal times.
 The Thursday noon meal is a picnic, served outside, weather permitting.
+Keep in mind, there is no supper served on Thursday evening.
+Guests tend go out to one of the many local restaurants for that meal.

 Guests at Meals: